ACCIDENTS/ INJURIES OCCURRING ON PROPERTY

 Dangerous, unsafe and defective conditions can exist in just about every residential or commercial setting, whether inside a building, outside a building in the open lot or space, private homes, residential apartment complexes, stores, theaters, malls, office buildings, government buildings, hospitals, clinics, amusement parks, pools, sidewalks, walkways and open spaces even including undeveloped land.

-The Law Offices of Ira M. Perlman and Robert D. Rosen have been prosecuting property and premises accident, injury and death cases for over 27 years on behalf of their deserving clients and their loved ones in order to ensure that those responsible for failing to take all necessary reasonable care of their premises are held accountable and pay for all harms and losses due to their negligence and wrongdoing.
+The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. have been prosecuting property and premises accident, injury and death cases for over 30 years on behalf of their deserving clients and their loved ones in order to ensure that those responsible for failing to take all necessary reasonable care of their premises are held accountable and pay for all harms and losses due to their negligence and wrongdoing.